sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Function:

 : A behavioral aspect or capacity of a particular building block that is part of a SACM component, which belies that SACM component's purpose.
 For example, a SACM function with interfaces on the control plane can provide a brokering function to other SACM components.
 Via data plane interfaces, a function can act as a provider and/or as a consumer of information.
 SACM functions can be propagated as the capabilities of a SACM component and can be discovered by or negotiated with other SACM components.

+Guidance:

+: Input to processes and tasks, such as collecting, assessing  or reporting.
+Guidance influences the behavior of a SACM component and is considered content of the management plane.
+Guidance can be manually or automatically generated or provided.
+Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be be sporadic.
+Guidance can have many forms, including:

+: Configuration, e.g. a poll interval, or a CMDB data base IPv6 address.

+: Profiles, e.g. a set of expected states for network behavior associated with devices employed by specific users.

+: Policies, e.g. a threshold for QoS throughput control, a list of required features for devices in a specific location.

 Information Model: